-Each day he gets in his large automobile in search of more lifeless bodies scattered around the city and seek out those in hiding to use his wooden stakes to impale and then throw on the mass grave, fumes rising from the gasoline soaked funeral pyre.
+Each day he gets in his large automobile in search of more lifeless bodies scattered around the city and seeks out those in hiding to use his wooden stakes to impale and then throw on the mass grave, fumes rising from the gasoline-soaked funeral pyre.

 “They can wait too, I’ve got my life to worry about, those mirrors will have to be replaced before dark.”

 The cinematography by Franck Delli Colliis stunning as it is stark.
-He paints an apocalyptic wasteland, with the addition of the mass graves and gas mask which to me, evoke the specter of war torn Europe after WWII.
+He paints an apocalyptic wasteland, with the addition of the mass graves and gas masks which to me, evoke the specter of war-torn Europe after WWII.

 In flashback we see Morgan as a happily married man, with a beautiful wife and daughter.
 As the memory unfolds, we see that his wife and daughter have been effected by the plague.
 While his daughter is taken away to the public burning pit after she succumbs, Morgan secretly buries his wife, not knowing that the dead are coming back to life.

-Ruth tells Morgan that her group is trying to rebuild their wiped out civilization, while destroying the remaining infected walking dead, also telling Morgan that many of the people he has killed were technically ‘still alive’
+Ruth tells Morgan that her group is trying to rebuild their wiped-out civilization, while destroying the remaining infected walking dead, also telling Morgan that many of the people he has killed were technical ‘still alive’

 Morgan- “Your new society sounds charming.”